angrysky56/deep-research-reports/Building Model Context Protocol (MCP) Servers in Python, TypeScript, and Go.md

   uv add "mcp[cli]"
   ```

-  This ensures the CLI tools are included (via the `mcp[cli]` extra) ([GitHub - modelcontextprotocol/python-sdk: The official Python SDK for Model Context Protocol servers and clients](https://github.com/modelcontextprotocol/python-sdk#:~:text=Then%20add%20MCP%20to%20your,project%20dependencies)).
+  This ensures the CLI tools are included (via the `mcp[cli]` extra) [GitHub - modelcontextprotocol/python-sdk: The official Python SDK for Model Context Protocol servers and clients](https://github.com/modelcontextprotocol/python-sdk#:~:text=Then%20add%20MCP%20to%20your,project%20dependencies).

 - *Using **pip***: